-The PhD Council holds an annual formal review of academic progress.
+Advisers complete a formal annual review of academic progress.
 Students are required to update their Individual Development Plan (IDP) annually in conjunction with their academic adviser.
-The adviser then presents a summary of the plan to the PhD Council, who determines whether adequate progress has been made and makes recommendations to the Director of the PhD Program.
-A student who fails to make satisfactory progress toward program completion will receive a letter from the Director of the PhD Program incorporating the recommendations from the PhD Council.
+The adviser determines whether adequate progress has been made and makes recommendations to the Director of the Ph.D.
+Program.
+A student who fails to make satisfactory progress toward program completion will receive a letter from the Director of the Ph.D.
+Program with these recommendations.
 If the student does not follow the recommendations, the student may be dismissed from the program.

 A formal review is also initiated when a student fails to meet The Graduate School's GPA requirements; achieves a quality grade of B- or lower in any course.
-In these cases, the academic adviser or the Director of the PhD Program counsels the student and a remediation plan is developed with guidance of the Graduate Admissions and Standards Committee, if needed.
+In these cases, the academic adviser or the Director of the Ph.D.
+Program counsels the student and a remediation plan is developed with guidance of the Graduate Admissions and Standards Committee, if needed.
 The remediation plan will be addressed in subsequent annual IDP review meeting to describe the student's progress until the remediation has been successfully addressed.

 (Updated by the Graduate Affairs Committee: April 6, 2009)